Planting & Fertilising

 You can effectively replace gypsum, lime and dolomite, wetting agents and water-soluble trace elements.
 That’s five products in one.

 A: Most products advertised as Rock Mineral Fertiliser are predominantly made from Urea which, in high doses, can create a toxic zone in the soil for microbes.
+They also incorporate nitrates and sulphates which are actually detrimental to long-term soil health.
 Other products can contain blood & bone or manures which may carry pathogens.

 Earthlife products do not contain urea, manures or blood & bone and are therefore contaminant free.